"There is no job more important than parenting." - Benjamin Carson

 The Family Support Center offers formal and informal parenting support and workshops for families in our community, including:

-Currently, the Family Support Center is offering a monthly Power Parenting workshop in partnership with the Hands on Children's Museum on the 2nd Tuesday of every month from 6:30-8:30pm.
+Currently, Family Support Center is offering a monthly Power Parenting workshop in partnership with the Hands on Children's Museum on the 2nd Tuesday of every month from 6:30-8:30pm.
 This fun and informative class is open to all parents.
 Drop your kids off for 1.5 hours of FREE supervised museum fun, while you take a break and share the joys and challenges of parenting with other moms, dads, & caregivers.
 Based on the internationally acclaimed, Nurturing Parenting Program, each class is lead by a professional parent educator, topic varies.

 Pre-registration is required to ensure adequate staffing for childcare by calling the Hands on Children's Museum at 360-956-0818.